Follow us: Orlando:

 Tips from Experienced Solo Disney Travelers

-We’ve been in your shoes.
-We know exactly how to maximize your Disney adventure alone!
+We know exactly how to maximize your solo Disney adventure as experienced Disney travelers:

-• Bringing a case of water bottles to your hotel room to ensure hydration
+• Bring a case of water bottles to your hotel room to stay hydrated

-• Taking advantage of early theme park entry for hotel guests
+• Take advantage of early theme park entry if you’re staying on property

-• Using multiple strategies to experience popular attractions (standby, Lightning Lane, etc.)
+• Use multiple strategies to ride popular attractions (standby, Lightning Lane, etc.)

 Comparing Solo vs. Group Disney Experiences